Chris,

 |

 I think I just scrolled down through as I read and missed the section on LHD models, not realizing this was the generic European manual but thinking it was UK exclusive but remember seeing the section on RHD models though I was not noticing it even said so, just assumed as such as I didn't see the LHD illustrations, which I discovered yesterday just follows the LHD units and each section indicates the type of clutch used at the end of the illustrations.
+Scroll down to page 177 at the end of the car's specifications which follows the LHD illustrations and it says, self adjusting cable clutch, then beginning on page 199, the illustrations for the RHD (UK and such) versions and on page 203 the specs say, indeed, it's hydraulic.
+I found that interesting as well as enlightening. |

 How can I get a copy of the European repair manual?